House GOP pushes Hunter Biden probe despite thin majority

 “From their first press conference, these congressional Republicans made clear that they’re going to do one thing in this new Congress, which is investigations, and they’re doing this for political payback for Biden’s efforts on an agenda that helps working people,” said Kyle Herrig, the founder of the Congressional Integrity Project, a newly relaunched, multimillion-dollar effort by Democratic strategists to counter the onslaught of House GOP probes.

-Inside the White House, the counsel's office added staff months ago and beefed up its communication efforts, and staff has been deep into researching and preparing for the attacks.
+Inside the White House, the counsel's office added staff months ago and beefed up its communication efforts, and staff members have been deep into researching and preparing for the onslaught.
 They've worked to try to identify their own vulnerabilities and plan effective responses.
+But anything the House seeks related to Hunter Biden, who is not a White House staffer, will come from his attorneys, who have declined to respond to the allegations.

 “Rooting out waste, fraud and abuse in the federal government is the primary mission of the Oversight Committee,” said Comer, R-Ky.
 “As such, this investigation is a top priority.”